Frequently Asked Questions2024-10-30T13:22:25-04:00

 When you’re satisfied that the fitness signature is representative of your fitness at that time, Save the fitness signature to the activity.
 Note that when doing so, subsequent activities may also be affected by the change.

-What do the coloured circles on my XPMC mean?2018-11-01T15:43:20-04:00
+What do the coloured circles on my XPMC mean?2024-04-15T10:39:48-04:00

 When Xert determines your fitness has improved!
 This is easy to spot as your power will exceed your MPA.
-This is by definition fitness breakthrough, and they are what we all train to achieve.
+This is by definition fitness breakthrough, and they are what we all train to achieve!

-The size of the medal provides an indication of how much time you spent at your limit.
+NOTE: The size of the medal provides an indication of how much time you spent at your limit.
 So an activity with a lot of time near MPA will have a larger medal than an activity with less time.
 Large medals are better indicators of your fitness at a given time.

 Improve